Coordinating Decisions via Quantum Telepathy: Physical Implementation

 \subsection{Direct Photonic Connection}

 In a Type I implementation, the two parties directly receive entangled photons from an intermediate source node.
-This is exhibited pictorially in~\cref{fig:direct_photonic}.
+This is exhibited pictorially in~\Cref{fig:direct_photonic}.

 We will focus on two key specs for this setup to successfully implement a quantum strategy for a latency TC problem: \begin{enumerate} \item Entangled photon generation rate \item Photon loss. \end{enumerate} A latency TC problem arises due to the extremely short time window in which decisions have to be made.
-Furthermore, for simplicity \emph{we will assume the same TC problem repeats itself with high frequency}.
-This is sensible for many HFT scenarios: for instance, market makers such as Zhuo would be solving the same TC problem over and over again because their method of getting returns or taking a favorable position is always the same.
-The hedge-or-not problem is one such example.
+Furthermore, for simplicity \emph{we will assume the same TC problem repeats itself}.
+This is sensible for many HFT scenarios: for instance, market makers such as Zhuo would be solving the same TC problem over and over again because their method of taking a favorable position or getting returns is always the same.
+The hedging problem is one such example.
 For cases where the utility matrix changes with time, the parties and entangled photon source could synchronize changing the quantum strategy over time.
 Nevertheless, this leads to the first requirement for the physical setup: the entangled photons are generated at a sufficiently high frequency so that a quantum strategy can be executed within the time window.
 In HFT, these time windows are on the order of microseconds, which means entangled photons need to be generated at MHz rates.
 This is already possible with current technologies using a continuous-wave laser and a nonlinear crystal to produce photon pairs maximally entangled in polarization via parametric down-conversion.
 These pairs can be produced at MHz rates (see for instance~\cite{yin2017satellite}).
 It is possible to accommodate even shorter time windows by using pumped pulses, thereby achieving generation rates up to $50$ GHz~\cite{wakui2020ultra}.
 We can also simply increase the number of entangled photon sources.
-However, note that it is not strictly necessary that the entanglement generation rate be sufficiently high to attain a quantum advantage overall.
-The parties can simply execute a deterministic strategy during times when entanglement is unavailable, and execute a quantum strategy when it is.
+These techniques may be necessary due to photon loss.
+However, note that it is \emph{not strictly necessary} that the entanglement generation rate be sufficiently high to attain a quantum advantage overall.
+The parties can simply execute the optimal deterministic strategy during times when entanglement is unavailable, and execute the optimal quantum strategy when it is.\footnote{Note that this would require the photons to be emitted at predetermined time intervals, that is, the source is deterministic.
+This was demonstrated in~\cite{muller2014demand}. }